HDFGroup/hsds/docs/design/map/h5_map.md

 ### Delete a key

-This request removes a given key an its associatted value
+This request removes a given key and its associated value

 Request: DELETE /maps/&lt;map_id&gt;/key/&lt;key_value&gt;